Oakham Castle |

 Over 200 horseshoes hang on the walls of the castle.
 These represent the unique custom that every peer of the realm, on his first visit to Oakham, must forfeit a horseshoe to the lord of the manor.
 The custom has been followed for at least 500 years, and it probably originated soon after the Norman Conquest 1066.
 The oldest surviving horseshoe is probably the large elaborately wrought horseshoe headed by a plain shield put up by Edward IV in about 1470.
 The most recent were given by HRH The Princess Royal in 1999, HRH Price Charles in 2003 and Princess Alexandra in 2005.

-The Castle makes a splendid venue for civl marriage and civil partnership ceremonies.
+The Castle makes a wonderful venue for civl marriage and civil partnership ceremonies.
+To find out more visit the Oakham Castle website.

 |